 Should the TPP and the TTIP agreements be passed in the coming months, what we once thought we knew of as capitalist and democratic structures will become part of a forgotten system referred to in derogatory terms in our history books.
 Corporate Fascism is not Capitalism.
 Taxes used for the benefit of the country by all, is not Communism.
 I will leave you with this very enlightening talk.
 For those who live in “emerging markets,” what he has to say at approx 10 mins is very enlightening.

 - The Trans Pacific Partnership Agreement (TPP), BRICS and the South African Connection.

 - TPP, $3.5 Trillion Stolen, Gold Price Rigging, Colour Revolutions and hanging out with BRICS.

-Posted by Katherine Frisk on August 28, 2015, With 3126 Reads Filed under Economy & Business, Life.
+Posted by Katherine Frisk on August 28, 2015, With 3137 Reads Filed under Economy & Business, Life.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.